 Ashley has a strong background in strategic communications planning and execution, as well as media, stakeholder community and government relations.
 Ashley brings a wealth of experience from over a decade of working in provincial politics where she held a number of positions including, Chief of Staff for the MPP of London West and Senior Advisor to the Minister of Energy at Queens Park.

-Passionate about building relationships, Rachael is a Director on the Fanshawe College Alumni Association Board of Directors, volunteers as a mentor through the Fanshawe College Larry Myny Mentorship Program, and is a committee member for the marketing committees at the London Chamber of Commerce and Forest City Film Festival.
+Passionate about building relationships, Rachael is a Director on the Fanshawe College Alumni Association Board of Directors, volunteers as a mentor through the Fanshawe College Larry Myny Mentorship Program, and is a member of the London Chamber of Commerce marketing committee.

 Primilia Ludaes joined the LEDC in February 2005.
-As our front office receptionist, Lia answers and direct calls, responds to client and visitor inquiries, handles couriers and mail, orders office supplies and provides support and assistance to our staff.
+As our Administrative Specialist, Lia answers and direct calls, responds to client and visitor inquiries, handles couriers and mail, orders office supplies and provides support and assistance to our staff.

 Originally from the Philippines, Lia immigrated to Canada in 2001.
 Prior to moving to Canada, Lia worked in Hong Kong providing family care and support.
 Lia continue to further her education through internal training and computer courses at Fanshawe College.